PaulW/rp2040-keyboard-converter/README.md

 I have since designed a custom hardware solution which fits inside the Model F PC/AT Keyboard.
 To simplify the documentation, I've kept the specific hardware details [Here](doc/custom_pcb.md)

-I am also working on an inline connector design now, to allow support for multiple keyboards & protocols.
+I am also working on an inline connector design now, to allow support for multiple keyboards, mice & protocols.

 ## Supported Keyboards

 Please refer to the [Keyboards Folder](src/keyboards/) to see what current Keyboards are available and supported.
 I plan on adding more as/when I get them to develop with, but please feel free to add your own.

+## Supported Mice

+Mice support is built more directly into the Protocol spec than having individual configuration such as we do for Keyboards.
+As such, when specifying a Mouse, you only need to specify the protocol as the option.

 ## Supported Protocols